By Coach Nova

 The AI monitored coding activity, sprint workloads, and after-hours communication.
 When risk thresholds were crossed, managers received burnout alerts.
 By acting quickly—adjusting timelines or offering recovery days—the company reduced turnover among engineers by 18 percent in a single year.

-This aligns closely with the theme of Managing IT Burnout, where prevention proves more cost-effective than post-burnout interventions.
+This aligns closely with the theme of managing IT burnout, where prevention proves more cost-effective than post-burnout interventions.

 Linking Burnout Forecasting with Organizational Wellbeing